testinprod-io/op-charts/README.md

 We just want to help you to onboard on the OP Stack :)

 ## Thanks
-Thanks for OP Labs and Optimism Foundation for building and open-sourcing this amazing tech stack.
+Thanks for OP Labs, Optimism Foundation, and Ethereum Foundation for building and open-sourcing this amazing collective and technology.

 _Let's stay Optimistic!_